 How do you convert rectangular form to polar form?

-To convert rectangular equation to polar equation, replace x with r (cos θ) and y with r(sin θ).
+To convert the rectangular equation to a polar equation, replace x with r (cos θ) and y with r(sin θ).
 This will give the polar form of your rectangular equation.

 How do you write numbers in polar form?